Farewell to Manzanar: Synopsis

 The men's frustration eventually results in the December Riot, which breaks out after three men are arrested for beating a man suspected of helping the government.
 The rioters roam the camp searching for inu (both “dog” and “traitor” in Japanese).
-The military police try to stop the riot; in the chaos they shoot into the crowd, killing two Japanese and wounding ten others.
+The military police try to stop the riot; in the chaos they shoot into the crowd, killing two of the prisoners and wounding ten others.
 That night, a patrol group accosts Jeanne's brother-in-law, Kaz, and his fellow workers and accuses them of sabotage.
 The mess-hall bells ring until noon the following day, as a memorial to the dead.

 Soon after, the government requires a loyalty oath to distinguish loyal Japanese from potential enemies.
 Opinion about whether to take the oath is divided.
-Answering “no” to the loyalty questions will result in deportation, but answering “yes” will result in being drafted.
+Answering “no” to the loyalty questions could result in deportation but there is talk of deporting the camp residents to Japan regardless, where a "yes" answer could result in execution in wartime Japan.
+A second question about whether the person is willing to fight in the US military results in some wanting to fight to prove their loyalty while others do not want to fight for a country while their family is imprisoned and they have lost their home and livelihood.
 Jeanne's father and Woody answer “yes”, and Papa attacks a man for calling him an inu.
 That night Jeanne overhears her father singing the Japanese national anthem, "Kimigayo", whose lyrics speak of the endurance of stones.

 After the riot, camp life calms down; the Wakatsuki family moves to a nicer barracks near a pear orchard, where Jeanne's father takes up gardening.
-Manzanar begins to resemble a typical American town: schools open, residents are allowed short trips outside the camp, and Jeanne's oldest brother Bill forms a dance band called the Jive Bombers.
+Manzanar begins to gain some of the features of a typical American town: schools open, residents are allowed short trips outside the camp, and Jeanne's oldest brother Bill forms a dance band called the Jive Bombers.
 She explores the world inside the camp, trying out Japanese and American hobbies before taking up baton twirling.
 Jeanne returns to her religious studies and is about to be baptized when her father intervenes.
 She begins to distance herself from him, but the birth of a grandchild draws her parents closer together than ever.